JerBoon/vecspace/README.md

 but it's for the most part proven the design of this package.
 The way this package hasn't needed to care about how surface properties are defined has proved most useful.

 Here's a quick demo image from the ray tracing package as it stands.
-I still need to add in shadowing, trsnparency and a heap of stuff like that, but it's definitely coming along nicely now....
+I still need to add in shadowing, transparency and a heap of stuff like that, but it's definitely coming along nicely now....

 ![screen shot 2018-04-02 at 21 52 13](https://user-images.githubusercontent.com/23141865/38215573-32285308-36c0-11e8-9515-24f77de3ac88.png)